hgc123123/nyush-cluster/nyush-cluster/docs/slurm/overview.md

 ## A Word on "Elsewhere"
 Many other facilities run Slurm clusters and make their documentation available on the internet.
 We list some that we found useful below.
 However, be aware that Slurm is a highly configurable and extensible system.
-Other sites may have different configurations and plugins enabled than we have (or might even have written custom plugins that are not available at BIH).
+Other sites may have different configurations and plugins enabled than we have (or might even have written custom plugins that are not available at NYUSH).
-In any case, it's always useful to look "über den Tellerrand".

 - [Quick Start User Guide](https://slurm.schedmd.com/quickstart.html) - the official guide from the Slurm creators.
 - [Slurm `man` Pages](https://slurm.schedmd.com/man_index.html) - web versions of Unix manual (`man`) pages.